 Academic advising professionals at MCCC are here to help you figure out which classes to take and when and to make sure you’re on the right track to reach your goals.
 Whether you're planning to take one class to build skills, complete a certificate or associate's degree, or take courses to transfer, we can help.

 Academic advising is a process facilitated by trained MCCC counselors and full-time faculty to assist students with educational and career planning.
 Assistance is available to help you plan your program, select classes, choose a major, and meet transfer requirements of a four-year institution.

 Counselors are located in the Admissions and Guidance Office.
 In addition to academic advising, they provide career counseling and testing, academic counseling, and referrals to outside agencies.
 Faculty advisers do not perform counseling functions.
 Faculty advisers are full-time faculty and administrators assigned to students based on their declared majors.

 All new students must meet with a counselor in the Admissions Office prior to registering for classes the first time.
-See Steps to Enroll for New Students for further information about getting started.
+See the Future Students section for more information on getting started at MCCC.

-No, you are not required to consult with your faculty adviser.
+No, you are not required to consult with your faculty advisor.
 However, it is highly recommended that you do so in order to assure academic progress toward your goals.

 An adviser is assigned to you based on your declared major.
-A different adviser may be assigned when feasible by contacting the Admissions Office.
+When feasible, a different adviser may be assigned by contacting the Admissions Office.